jwbernin/foundationgaps/README.md

 to try to fill in the gaps in future history as best I could.

 This effort is purely personal, is not authorized by the Asimov estate or by any publisher or author, and although based on canon, should not be considered canon itself.
+It is entirely a work of fiction - more specifically of fan fiction.
 You're free to add to it, share it, or simply enjoy it (assuming you do enjoy it).

 I will be using ASCIIDOC to write this, if you would like to contribute, I ask that you do so in ASCIIDOC as well.
 I have not as yet defined any style conventions, I'm simply using my own style.
 If this repository gains enough interest